An interviewer once asked Warren Buffett about the worst trade he’d ever made… and he didn’t hesitate to answer…

 1. Coca-Cola (KO)

 Buffett loves Coca-Cola.
-I don’t mean the soft drink (although he does love that, too); I mean the stock.
+We don’t mean the soft drink (although he does love that, too); we mean the stock.
 Berkshire Hathaway owns 400 million shares of KO, which it spent seven years accumulating… completing the purchases in August 1994.

 It’s no surprise KO is one of Buffett’s favorite “buy-and-hold-forever” stocks.
 The king of soft drinks is the quintessential sector dominator.
 Thanks to its brand name, massive distribution network, and marketing prowess, the company has built an empire that expands far beyond its namesake drink.

 Buffett spent $1.3 billion on his KO stake back in the mid-’90s.
-Today, with the stock trading around $64 (near its all-time highs), the total value of those 400 million shares is $25.6 billion.
-Altogether, Buffett has made almost 20x his original investment on KO.
+Today, the total value of those 400 million shares is over $25 billion.
+Altogether, Buffett has made almost 20x his original investment in KO.

-Plus, the stock’s dividend has consistently grown over the years, rising by 64% over the past decade alone.
+Plus, the stock’s dividend has consistently grown over the years.
 While Berkshire collected $75 million in KO dividends in 1994… in 2022, it collected $704 million.

 Even investors who haven’t owned KO as long as Buffett have been rewarded nicely with price appreciation and growing dividends.
-As you can see in the chart below, KO’s share price rose more than 50% over the past decade.
-And if you take dividends into consideration, your return would more than double that number (106%).
+KO’s share price has risen more than 50% over the past decade.
+And if you take dividends into consideration, your return would be more than 100%.

 2. American Express (AXP)